delphicventurescode/mjolnir_poeto_book_series/README.md

 # mjolnir_poeto_book_series

-Information about the Mjolnir_Poeto book series
+This repository contains information about the Mjolnir_Poeto book series.

-- please note that not all of the software of Mjolnir_Poeto subproject or the Mjolnir project has been made public.
+- Please note that not all software related to the Mjolnir_Poeto subproject or the broader Mjolnir project has been made publicly available.
-- what you see here are just a few files (two or three files, as of June 8, 2025) provided for illustration purposes.
+- The files included here (currently two or three as of June 8, 2025) are provided for illustration purposes only.